Newport Chemical Depot: Process

 The Army employed neutralization for the destruction of the VX chemical agent.
 The agent was neutralized in steel reactors by thoroughly mixing it with heated sodium hydroxide and water.
 Control room operators directed and monitored the entire process remotely, using a state-of-the-art control system.
 Once agent neutralization was verified at the on-site laboratory, the caustic wastewater was placed into on-site intermodal storage containers awaiting transport for final treatment to Veolia Environmental Services in Port Arthur, Texas.
 This process is a different method than incineration which has been the primary manner of chemical agent destruction at other installations.

 Delays

-The start of operations was delayed several years due to problems in the arrangements of the disposal of the wastewater, which was anticipated to contains trace amounts of VX and 4 byproducts (less than 20 parts per million), problems that had not been completely solved at the start of destruction.
+The start of operations was delayed several years due to problems in the arrangements of the disposal of the wastewater, which was anticipated to contain trace amounts of VX and 4 byproducts (less than 20 parts per million), problems that had not been completely solved at the start of destruction.
 Permafix and DuPont did not accept the wastewater for treatment, so it was stored on-site until the Army found another disposal option.
 Waste was eventually shipped to Port Arthur, Texas where it was processed and incinerated by the company Veolia Environmental Services.
 A lawsuit delayed the implementation of the shipments, but the suit was ultimately dismissed by a federal judge.
 The Organisation for the Prohibition of Chemical Weapons certified that the stockpile was 100 percent destroyed in September 2009.